N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

              text-decoration: none;
           }

-In the previous examples.
-You can see that I want my `main-wrapper` to have a text color of #323232 which is like a medium darker gray, a font size of 16px so the user can understand what is reading without much effort with their eyes, a line-height which is the space that separates text vertically between lines and text-decoration set to `none` for the text to not have any extra styles like underlines, upper lines, etc.

-You could write css like the following:
+Following along you can see in the previous example that I want my `main-wrapper` to have

+- A color of #323232 which is like a medium darker gray
+- font size of 16px
+- line-height (which is the space that separates text vertically between lines) and helps with reading comprehension.
+- And text-decoration set to `none` (to remove extra styles like underlines, upper lines, etc.)

+This rules only applies to the `.main-wrapper`, which is a class selector (we'll be explaining what class selectors are further more in the next section) for now jus remember how is called.

+#### Formating

+There is two ways of writting CSS

+- inline: That is considered a bad practice 'cause it is not very human-readable.

           .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }

-But is considered a bad practice 'cause it is not very human-readable.
-That's why is <strong> highly recommended </strong> to write CSS in the following format like I did with the first example.
-Remember:

-          // Badly formatted CSS
-          .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }

-         // Nicely formatted CSS
+- block: <strong> Highly recommended </strong> for human readability

           .main-wrapper {
              color: #323232;
              font-size: 16px;